GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 the dollar rose against the yen on Friday after

-that the jobs market in the world's biggest economy is on the
+market in the world's biggest economy is on the mend and that

-The debate over when the Fed will start to reduce the flow
+The debate over when the Fed starts to reduce the flow of

 three-tenths of a percentage point to a five-year low of 7